 Like physicians, nurses have the opportunity to specialize in a particular area of healthcare.
 This is accomplished by obtaining certification, which promotes safety, excellence in nursing, and demonstrates the knowledge and proficiency of a nurse in a certain specialty.
 In many cases, certification provides a nurse with the expertise to care for patients with many needs.
 Also, it is linked to better patient outcomes and improved quality of care.

-I recently completed the Orthopedic Nurse Certification programs and wanted to share my reasons for seeking additional education and certification.
+I recently completed the Orthopaedic Nurse Certification program and wanted to share my reasons for seeking additional education and certification.

 What does it mean to be a certified orthopedic nurse?

 Orthopedic Nurse Certification (ONC) means the nurse who attained it has demonstrated both expertise in orthopedic nursing as well as a commitment to lifelong orthopedic education.
 To apply, a nurse must: